Vegan Recipe Developer • Cookbook Author • Founder of The Carrot Underground🥕

 I've also helped care for starving and abused captive tigers, lions, and leopards - one of the most rewarding (and terrifying) things I've ever done.

-When I'm not in the kitchen working on new recipes, you'll likely find me at the beach or sampling wonderful vegan food in unexpected places.
+When I'm not working on new recipes, you'll likely find my husband John and I at the beach or sampling wonderful vegan food in unexpected places.
 One of the happiest surprises of my life was discovering stand-up paddle boarding in my 50s.
 Proof that it's never too late to fall in love with something new!

 What is my favorite recipe?